hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 {% include lazyload.html image_src="https://ik.imagekit.io/hywelllewellyn/kianiro3monthreview/kia_niro_ev_2023_accumilated_milage_range_31_jan_to_13_May_102_days_EhPi7HCEK.jpg?updatedAt=1683984593518" image_alt="kia_niro_ev_2023_accumilated_milage_range_31_jan_to_13_May_102_days" image_title="kia_niro_ev_2023_accumilated_milage_range_31_jan_to_13_May_102_days" %}

 As of May 2023, it is worth noting that the average miles per kilowatt-hour is now more like 4.1.
 Temperature has a huge impact on range of EVs in 2023.
-Between 7th May and 13 May (6 days), since the last charge, the Lia Niro EV 2023 mileage covered was 109 miles, averaging 4.5 miles /kWh.
+Between 7th May and 13 May (6 days), since the last charge, the Kia Niro EV 2023 mileage covered was 109 miles, averaging 4.5 miles /kWh.

 {% include lazyload.html image_src="https://ik.imagekit.io/hywelllewellyn/kianiro3monthreview/kia_niro_ev_2023_accumilated_mileage_range_7_May_to_13_May_6_days_BXJ5o9-dw.jpg?updatedAt=1683984574378" image_alt="kia_niro_ev_2023_accumilated_milage_range_31_jan_to_13_May_102_days" image_title="kia_niro_ev_2023_accumilated_milage_range_31_jan_to_13_May_102_days" %}